Skip to content

 In thirteenth-century France, Matheus (Mahieu) of Boulogne studied law and logic.
 He lived many years in Paris and became a well-connected cleric practicing canon law.
 He attended the Council of Lyon in 1274.
 Then he married the widow Petra.
 He was expelled from his church post for being a bigamist (marrying a widow).
 His wife Petra further made his life miserable.
 In 1290 or 1291, Matheolus (as he is commonly known) completed a 5,614 verse work in Latin, Lamentationes Matheoluli {Lamentations of Little, Little Matheus}.
 It’s a witty masterpiece of men’s sexed protest.
 Between 1380 and 1387, Jehan Le Fèvre loosely translated Matheolus’s work into French and added the contrasting work, Le livre de Leesce.

-Priapea critique brutalizing & commodifying stereotypes
+Priapea critique brutalizing & commodifying male gender stereotypes

 widow of Ephesus story in three retellings